-- 1. We only procure carbon offsets that meet globally recognized core criteria, which requires them to be additional, verified, representing real and permanent carbon reduction or removal, not double-counted, and issued by a trusted third-party registry, such as Verra, the Climate Action Reserve, and other registries that have demonstrated an equivalent level of rigor and environmental integrity. - 2.
+- 1. We only procure carbon offsets that meet globally recognized core criteria, which entails them being additional, verified, representing real and permanent carbon reduction or removal, not double-counted, and issued by a trusted third-party registry, such as Verra, the Climate Action Reserve, the American Carbon Registry, and other registries that have demonstrated an equivalent level of rigor and environmental integrity. - 2.
 We focus on the co-benefits generated from carbon offset projects and prioritize projects that protect vulnerable and disadvantaged communities, promote gender equality, assure safe access to clean water and food, and provide climate resilience. - 3.
-Leveraging our leading and globally recognized Climate Change Practice, we conduct independent desktop diligence on each carbon offset project.
+Leveraging our leading Climate Change Practice, which is recognized globally, we conduct independent desktop diligence on each carbon offset project.
 This includes researching the project, the project proponent, relevant stakeholders, and the engagement with the local community.

-- 4. We diversify the types of projects we support, such as energy efficiency, carbon capture and sequestration, and forestry projects, to pursue a well-rounded approach to carbon offsetting. - 5.
+- 4. We aim to diversify the types of projects we support, such as energy efficiency, carbon capture and sequestration, and forestry projects, to ensure a wellrounded approach to carbon offsetting that matches several of our clients' purchasing strategies. - 5.
 We strive to diversify the geographic locations of the carbon offset projects we support to cover our firm's office locations and global practices.
 We believe that supporting projects in the communities in which we operate and work is beneficial not only for the environment, but also our business and the communities we serve. - 6.
 We purchase offset credits directly from project developers and highly reputable intermediaries with whom we have preexisting relationship.